9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 readable.

 Since Haskell gives us considerable freedom in how we lay out an array, we must choose a representation.
-We\'ll play safe and follow a popular
+We'll play safe and follow a popular
 convention: indices begin at zero.
-We don\'t need to store the dimensions of the image explicitly, since we can extract them using the `bounds` function.
+We don't need to store the dimensions of the image explicitly, since we can extract them using the `bounds` function.